maaztanveerr/Audio-Editor/README.md

-# COMP2017 Project 1 — Audio Editing Library in C
+# Audio Editing Library in C

 ## Overview
 This project is an implementation of a lightweight audio editing backend written in C.